Spin(7)-instantons on Joyce's first examples of compact Spin(7)-manifolds: Examples

 In Section \ref{subsection:approximate-solutions}, we constructed approximate $Spin(7)$-instantons on $M_t$, using compatible gluing data.
 Roughly speaking, compatible gluing data consist of a flat connection $\theta$ on the orbifold $T^8/\Gamma$ and of rigid ASD instantons on Eguchi--Hanson space $X$, satisfying some compatibility conditions.
 In Section \ref{section:construction}, we proved that, given such an approximate solution, one obtains a nearby exact solution to the $Spin(7)$-instanton equation.

 We have not yet shown that there exist examples of compatible gluing data.
 In this section, we will exhibit many examples of these data, leading to lots of new examples of $Spin(7)$-instantons.
 It will turn out that given a rigid flat connection on the orbifold $T^8/\Gamma$, there is an easy way to extend it to compatible gluing data.
 Therefore, we review flat connections on the orbifold $T^8/\Gamma$ and state how to produce compatible gluing data in the sense of \cref{definition:compatible-gluing-data} out of suitable flat connections on the orbifold $T^8/\Gamma$ in Section \ref{subsection:flat-connections-on-orbifolds}.
-In \Cref{subsection:SO3-examples}, we present explicit examples with structure group $SO(3)$, in Section \ref{subsection:SO5-examples} examples with structure group $SO(5)$, in Section \ref{subsection:SO7-examples} examples with structure group $SO(7)$ and in Section \ref{subsection:SO8-examples} examples with structure group $SO(8)$.
-In \Cref{subsection:other-structure-groups}, we comment on the situation for all the other cases among $SO(n)$'s.
+In \Cref{subsection:SO3-examples}, we present explicit examples with structure group $SO(3)$, in \Cref{subsection:other-structure-groups}, we comment on the situation for all the other cases among $SO(n)$'s, providing examples with structure groups $SO(4)$, $SO(5)$, $SO(7)$ and $SO(8)$ and explaining why other cases are not possible